ona-li-toki-e-jan-Epiphany-tawa-mi/Glow-Chickens/README.md

 # Glow Chickens

-A data pack for Minecraft 1.19 (but will probably work with 1.13+) that allows you to feed glowstone dust to chickens (by dropping the ites onto them) to make them glow for 3 minutes.
+A data pack for Minecraft 1.19 (but will probably work with 1.15+) that allows you to feed glowstone dust to chickens (by dropping the items onto them) to make them glow for 3 minutes.

 ## Installation